 In my last post, I first reviewed the history and importance of “lead time reduction” in the evolution of the basic framework and philosophy of the Toyota Production System (TPS).
 I also pointed out that Taiichi Ohno seemed to purposely avoid the mention of lead time in his writings and public statements during the period when TPS was starting to get attention in the West.
 And for whatever reason, today’s Lean literature seems to have lost, or forgotten, the importance of reduced lead time in achieving its stated goals of higher quality, lower cost and on-time delivery.

-But in this post, I would like to concentrate on the Paul Ericksen case study that vividly illustrated the direct correlation between lead time reduction and higher quality, lower costs and improved deliveries.
+But in this post, I would like to further explore the Paul Ericksen case study that vividly illustrated the direct correlation between lead time reduction and higher quality, lower costs and improved deliveries.
 Remember that Paul was solely trying to reduce lead time from his suppliers to be able to adequately supply a new customer with strict delivery requirements.
 Lead times from suppliers were reduced by 78%.
 But, unexpectedly, supplier quality defects were reduced by 84%, late deliveries were reduced by 73% and cost savings at the suppliers ranged from 11% to 20%.
-“Why”?